-CFRP has prepared a series of presentations that summarize our research on Charlottesville’s housing situation and the Future Land Use Map.
+CFRP has prepared a series of presentations and research articles that provide in-depth analysis of Charlottesville’s housing situation and the Future Land Use Map.
 We welcome feedback and would be happy to attempt to answer any questions you might have on our materials.
 You can email us here.
+Below, you can find our research in chronological order of release.

-- Narrated Presentation: Analyzing the CP’s Diagnosis of Charlottesville’s Housing Challenge.
+- Narrated Presentation: Analyzing the CP’s Diagnosis of Charlottesville’s Housing Challenge (June 2021).

-3. Short paper summarizing the problems with the FLUM.
+3. Short paper summarizing the problems with the FLUM (August 2021).

 You can read the paper here.

-4. Presentation Slides: Getting to the Bottom of the Student Household Distortion.
+4. Presentation Slides: Getting to the Bottom of the Student Household Distortion (August 2021).

 You can view the slides here.